 The institute is working with Unitaid on a project in Cameroon to gather robust evidence on the clinical and economic benefits of a treatment regimen for HIV based on the antiretroviral drug dolutegravir.

-The ITCP is a coalition of activists fighting to make sure that optimal HIV treatment is accessible to all people who need it.
+The ITPC is a coalition of activists fighting to make sure that optimal HIV treatment is accessible to all people who need it.
 The organization’s goal is to enable longer, healthier and more fulfilling lives for people living with HIV, their families and their communities.

 Based in Botswana with staff and partners worldwide, ITPC mobilizes community activists to advocate for the right to treatment, spreads knowledge about HIV treatment and supports community monitoring of health systems.
-One of ITCP’s strategies is to challenge drug patents so that generics can enter the marketplace and make HIV treatment more affordable for patients.
+One of ITPC’s strategies is to challenge drug patents so that generics can enter the marketplace and make HIV treatment more affordable for patients.